mbakhoff/htmlbasic8/readme.md

 Now that we have the *access token*, it's rather easy to access the user's Tumblr account.
 The Tumblr API docs describe different methods that you can use.
 Each API method that uses OAuth authentication must be signed with the access token that we stored earlier.
-This can easily be done using *ScribeJava*:
+This can be done using *ScribeJava*:
 ```java
 OAuthRequest request = new OAuthRequest(Verb.GET/POST, "https://some api url");
 service.signRequest(accessToken, request);
 String responseBody = service.execute(request).getBody();
 ```

-Send a request to Tumblr and get the user's information (you can do it right in the callback request handler).
+Send a request to Tumblr and get the user's information (you can do it right after receiving the access token in the callback handler).
 The result should contain a JSON object with a list of the user's blogs.
 Use Jackson2 as earlier to get the blog urls from the response JSON.